psarando/shire-reckoning/README.md

 so Astron 6 in T.A.
 3019 would have corresponded to the Gregorian March 25 (to see this for yourself,
 [set the Shire Calendar to start reckoning from December 20 and the Gregorian Date to March 25, 6460](https://psarando.github.io/shire-reckoning/#tolkien-calendars)).
 This also means the Shire Reckoning New Year's Day was another day behind in T.A.
-3020, which means Astron 6 corresponded to Gregorian March 25 again (the date the mallorn tree first flowered in the Party Field), until the Overlithe in that "Great Year of Plenty"
+3020 (aligning with December 19 and followed by a common Gregorian year), which means Astron 6 corresponded to Gregorian March 25 again (the date the mallorn tree first flowered in the Party Field), until the Overlithe in that "Great Year of Plenty"